 LEAs may use a variety of methods to assess compliance and determine progress of their goals and objectives.
 Action planning documents that contain timelines, goals, and key tasks may assist in assessing changes over time.
-For example, the School Health Index (SHI) is a comprehensive self-assessment tool that helps with action planning and recordkeeping (a shorter version of the SHI is available from Alliance for a Healthier Generation), and the WellSAT 2.0 is an online tool that indicates the strengths and weaknesses of your written policy.
+For example, the School Health Index (SHI) from the Centers for Disease Control and Prevention is a comprehensive self-assessment tool that helps with action planning and recordkeeping (a shorter version of the SHI is available from Alliance for a Healthier Generation), and the WellSAT 3.0 is an online tool that indicates the strengths and weaknesses of your written policy.